DataHenHQ/documentations/source/high_level.rst

 * Fetching and parsing of up to 300,000 pages per month from the shared cache(global page contents). *
 * This totals to about 400,000 parsed pages per month. *

-\* performance varies based on many factors, including: target server capacity, bandwidth, size of pages, etc.
+\* performance varies based on many factors, including: target server capacity, bandwidth, size of pages, scraper profile, etc.

 Note: If you need your scraping results sooner, you can purchase more capacity by adding more workers to your account and assigning more workers to your scraper.
 When you have multiple unused workers on your account, you can choose to either run multiple scrape jobs at once, or you can assign multiple workers to a single scrape job